tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 ```

 is the world's worst hash function, but it most definitely
-hash the shape of a hash function.
+has the shape of a hash function.

 All of this is just to say that given a string $s \in \\{0, 1\\}^*$,
 I can interpret that string as a function